Connected Incomplete Preferences: Applications

 \subsection{Schmeidler preferences}

 \citet*{Schmeidler1971} shows that, in a connected space, every nontrivial preference satisfying seemingly innocuous continuity conditions must be complete.
-In this section, we explore the implications of his assumptions in spaces that are not connected.
+In this section, we explore the implications of these assumptions in spaces that are not connected.

-We start by formulating the class of preferences which are the subject of Schmeidler's theorem:
+We start by defining the class of preferences which are the subject of Schmeidler's theorem:

 \begin{definition} A preference $\succsim$ is a \textit{Schmeidler preference} if it is continuous and the sets $\left\{y \in X \middle| x \succ y\right\}$ and $\left\{y \in X \middle| y \succ x\right\}$ are open for all $x\in X$. \end{definition}